csw/bioruby-maf-blog/source/_posts/2012-07-02-kyoto_cabinet_support_for_jruby.markdown

 Ultimately, it might be worth contacting the maintainer of the `kyotocabinet-ruby` gem and seeing about packaging this as a platform variant, to sidestep all this.
 For the time being, though, this works.

+A note on performance: I found JRuby's ObjectProxyCache to be a major performance bottleneck, especially for multithreaded access to Kyoto Cabinet.
+Starting JRuby with the `-Xji.objectProxyCache=false` option gave about a 2.5x speedup for Kyoto Cabinet searches.
+If the rest of your JRuby code works with this option (which will be the default in JRuby 2.0, anyway), I highly recommend using it.